 It’s Not “Challenging Behaviour” — It’s a Message

 We still hear the phrase “challenging behaviour” far too often.
-But in PBS, we avoid this label — because it defines the person by the behaviour, not the cause behind it.
+But in Positive Behaviour Support (PBS), we avoid this label — because it can define the person by the behaviour, rather than exploring the unmet need, stressor, or communication behind it.
+A values-led approach starts with PBS principles and values and is reinforced through PBS ethical frameworks, so teams stay focused on dignity, rights, and least-restrictive practice.

 🗣️ Behaviour Is Expression, Not a Problem